 As shown in Figure 4a, the cooling is slightly smaller in the air than at the surface.
 The significant changes are all located in the ocean grids (Figure 4b).
 That is, the impacts of interactive ensemble are more pronounced in the ocean.
-We therefore focus on oceanic changes, including the mixed layer heat budget, the changes in oceanic meridional overturning circulation, as well as the ENSO variability hereafter.
+We therefore focus on oceanic changes, including the sea surface heat budget, the changes in oceanic meridional overturning circulation, as well as the ENSO variability hereafter.

 4 Changes in the ocean

 The stochastic surface stress perturbation at the air-sea interface can enhance oceanic mixing, intensifying downwelling momentum and heat transport.
-In comparison with the mean climate in SC (Figure 6a), pronounced surface stress weakening in IE (Figure 6b) appears at the peripheries of the storm tracks, especially on the poleward side, where the atmospheric stochastic variability is large.
-The surface stress changes at high latitudes also show good coincident with surface temperature anomalies, decreasing in sub-polar North Atlantic, North and South Pacific, increasing in the sub-polar South Atlantic and South Indian Ocean.
-The sustained significant surface stress weakening may be partly explained by the positive feedback of surface stress to surface temperature changes.
-Convective instability over warmer water will lead to a deeper boundary layer and result in intensified surface stress over the warmer water, and vise versa (Samelson et al., 2006).
+In comparison with the mean climate in SC (Figure 5a), pronounced surface stress weakening in IE (Figure 5b) appears at the peripheries of the storm tracks, especially on the poleward side, where the atmospheric stochastic variability is large.
+The surface stress changes at high latitudes show good coincident with surface temperature anomalies, decreasing in sub-polar North Atlantic, North and South Pacific, increasing in the sub-polar South Atlantic and South Indian Ocean.
+The spatial correlation coefficient between the surface stress and surface temperature anomalies in the ocean grids is 0.25.
+The cancellations among the ensemble members are responsible for the surface stress weakening.
+The surface wind stress weakening may be partly explained, in addition to the ensemble averaging, by the positive feedback of surface stress to surface temperature changes.
+Convective instability over warmer water will lead to a deeper boundary layer in the atmosphere and result in intensified surface stress over the warmer water, and vise versa (Samelson et al., 2006).

 The mix-layer depth (MLD) of the ocean is greatly influenced by surface stress at air-sea interface and can to a certain extent reflect the strength of air-sea coupling.
-The MLD is defined here as the depth at which the temperature difference with the top level exceeds 0.5°C. Changes in the MLD were shown in Figure 6c.
-The power of oceanic mixing in the IE platform decreases significantly in sub-polar regions around 60°S and 60°N. The mixed layer depth is more than 10 meters thinner than that in SC in association with the greatly suppressed surface stress (Figure 6b).
+The MLD is defined here as the depth at which the temperature difference with the top level exceeds 0.5°C. Changes in the MLD were shown in Figure 5c.
+The spatial correlation coefficient between the surface stress and MLD anomalies in the ocean grids is 0.24.
+The power of oceanic mixing in the IE platform decreases significantly in sub-polar regions around 60°S and 60°N. The mixed layer depth is more than 10 meters thinner than that in SC in association with the greatly suppressed surface stress (Figure 5b).
 As a direct response to the decreased surface stress, the ocean surface should get warm due to weakened entrainment of upper-thermocline cool waters into the mixed layer.
 It is somewhat surprising that our results show the opposite (Figure 4b).
-Therefore, in order to gain some insight into the heat budget in the upper ocean, the heat flux budget and the roles of ocean currents are examined.
+Therefore, in order to gain some insight into the heat budget in the upper ocean, the sea surface heat budget and the roles of ocean currents are examined.

-4.1 The mixed layer heat flux budget
+4.1 The sea surface heat flux budget